-Joliet Catholic Academy believes the dress code cultivates a serious approach to academics which relieves the social pressure to keep up with the current trends or styles and comparisons among students.
+Joliet Catholic Academy believes that following an established dress code plays an integral part in the preparation of students for life in future professional, academic, and religious environments.
+The dress code cultivates a serious approach to academics which relieves the social pressure to keep up with the current trends.
 Parents are expected to help the school staff enforce the dress code policy.
-There will be periodic school-wide uniform checks.
-The school administration, through the dean, will have final discretion on what is appropriate or not appropriate for school.
+There will be periodic school-wide uniform checks conducted throughout the school year.
+The dean will have final discretion on what is appropriate or not appropriate for school.